 Celebrates 125th anniversary and concludes an $18.7 million capital campaign.
 SACS reaffirms Reinhardt's undergraduate accreditation and, later in the year, accredits Reinhardt as a level III-graduate institution.
 Adds new programs in World Languages and Cultures, criminal justice, and professional communication leadership.

 Holds 1st Convocation of Artists and Scholars.
 Adds associate degrees in criminal justice and a Public Safety Institute.
 Intercollegiate athletic teams switch to the Appalachian Athletic Conference and add men’s lacrosse.
 Launches math secondary education program.
 Offers selected programs in Cartersville.
-Adds Master of Music and Master of Arts in Teaching in Early Education.
+Adds Master of Arts in Teaching in Early Education.

 Becomes Reinhardt University on June 1, 2010.
 Adds women’s lacrosse.
 Master of Education in Elementary Education and Master of Education in Special Education approved to start in 2012.
 Adds baccalaureate program in theatre studies.
 Lights were added to the Ken White Athletic Fields.

 Approves the addition of football to begin practice in 2012 and competition in 2013.
 Adopts plans to build a field house, turf football field and residence hall.
 Adds baccalaureate program in political science.

 Master of Public Administration launches.
 Adds marching band.
 Football begins intercollegiate competition and finishes 6-4 and on top of the Mid-South Conference West Division.
 Dedicates new Science Center, and Blue and Gold Halls open as part of the Hubbard Hall Residential Complex.
 School of Music changes to School of Performing Arts, the only one of its kind in Georgia, and the theatre program moves to the renamed school.